werf/werf/docs/pages_en/advanced/supported_container_registries.md

 **Known limitations**

-1) Sometimes Selectel drop connection with VPC ID.
-Try to use VPC name.
+1) Sometimes, Selectel drop connection with VPC ID.
+Try to use the VPC name instead.
-2) Werf can lie layers to the root of Container registry.
-But CR api have limitations, so you can not remove this layers with api.
+2) CR API has limitations, so you can not remove layers from the root of the container registry.
-3) Low API rate-limit.
-It can cause cleanup problems with rapid development.
+3) Low API rate limit.
+It can cause cleanup problems with rapid development